Revance Therapeutics Inc. (RVNC) and La Jolla Pharmaceutical Company (NASDAQ:LJPC) Contrasting side by side | New Business Observer

 Liquidity

-8.1 and 8.1 are the respective Current Ratio and a Quick Ratio of Revance Therapeutics Inc. Its rival La Jolla Pharmaceutical Company’s Current and Quick Ratios are 8.7 and 8.5 respectively.
-La Jolla Pharmaceutical Company has a better chance of clearing its pay short and long-term debts than Revance Therapeutics Inc.
+Revance Therapeutics Inc. has a Current Ratio of 8.1 and a Quick Ratio of 8.1.
+Competitively, La Jolla Pharmaceutical Company’s Current Ratio is 8.7 and has 8.5 Quick Ratio.
+La Jolla Pharmaceutical Company’s better ability to pay short and long-term obligations than Revance Therapeutics Inc.

-The following table delivered below contains the ratings and recommendations for Revance Therapeutics Inc. and La Jolla Pharmaceutical Company.
+In next table is given Revance Therapeutics Inc. and La Jolla Pharmaceutical Company’s ratings and recommendations.

 |Sell Ratings